zed-industries/zed/docs/src/ai-completions.md

 ## Inline completions

-There a number of of actions/shortcuts available to interact with inline completions:
+There a number of actions/shortcuts available to interact with inline completions:

 - `editor: accept inline completion` (`tab`): To accept the current inline completion
 - `editor: accept partial inline completion` (`cmd-right`): To accept the current inline completion up to the next word boundary